-The seven-acre Amazing Corn Maze is one of many attractions in the fall at Three Cedars Farm, including a pumpkin-patch hayride, barn-yard play land, doughnut hut and goat farm.
-Cost is $5 a person.
+The seven-acre corn maze is just one of many attractions in the fall at Three Cedars Farm.
+Other activities include a pumpkin-patch hayride, barn-yard play land, doughnut hut and goat farm.
+Cost is $5 a person for the corn maze.

 - Westview Orchards, Romeo

-The corn-maze theme for 2012 is still a closely guarded secret, but it covers six acres.
+The corn-maze theme for 2013 is still a closely guarded secret, but it covers six acres.
 In addition to the weekend corn maze, Westview Orchard also has a separate nighttime corn maze that costs $7.
-Other activities include a petting farm, log obstacle course, straw mountain, jumping pillows, slides, wagon rides, concessions, and rope mountain.
+Other activities include a petting farm, log obstacle course, straw mountain, slides, jumping pillows, wagon rides, concessions, and rope mountain.
 Admission to the farm is $9.50 a person and includes all of the activities except the Apple Slingshot, pony rides and horse-drawn wagon rides.